pkiraly/qa-catalogue-web/README.md

 echo "catalogue=$CATALOG" >> configuration.cnf
 ```

-Other configuration parameters:
+Configuration parameters:

+- `dir`: the base output directory of data analysis with QA Catalogue
+- `catalogue`: machine name of a catalogue.
+Based on this the system will use the relevant catalogue representing class
+   in `classes/catalogue` directory.
+The parameter value should be a small case version of the class name, so e.g. if
+   the class name is `Gent` the parameter value should be `gent`.
+- `db`: the machine name of the data directory.
+By default, it comes from the URL as the path of the application
+   (qa-catalogue).
+With this parameter the administrator can overwrite it.
+- `indexName[<catalogue>]`: name of the Solr index, if it is different from the name of the catalogue.
+- `dirName[<catalogue>]`: name of the data directory, if it is different from the name of the catalogue.
+- `version[<catalogue>]`: denotes if there are versions for a catalogue.
+Possible values: 1 (there are versions), 0
+   (there are no versions)
-- `display-network`: to show or hide the network tab.
+- `display-network`: show or hide the network tab.
 Possible values: 1 (to display the tab), or 0 (not to display)
-- `indexName[<catalogue>]`: name of the Solr index, it it is different than the name of the catalogue.
-- `dirName[<catalogue>]`: name of the data directory, it it is different than the name of the catalogue.
+- `display-shacl`: show or hide the network tab.
+Possible values: 1 (to display the tab), or 0 (not to display)

 Example: